pub-education/lnu_609_A1p2/docs/CJ-Experiences.md

 * Solution:
   * I used int and char as separate variables instead of using the Point class.
 A solution I'm not really happy with.

+Now I have tested the Point class and I can now mock it too.